Blogs

 On October 20, 2011, Colonel Muammar Muhamad Abu-Minyar Qaddafi was assassinated, ending a dictatorial regime that lasted more than forty years.
 That date signified hope, freedom and democracy, or at least those were the aspirations of many of those who contributed to change in Libya.
 However, the reality today, nine years later, is almost unimaginable for those rebels who on October 23, 2011 thought that their children could grow old in a democracy.
 The civil war that the country has been suffering since then has led to the disintegration of the nation.
 To understand this, it is paramount to understand the very nature of Libyan political power, totally different from that of its neighbors and its former metropolises: tribalism.

 Libyan tribalism has three characteristics: it is contractual, since it is based on permanent negotiations; the territorial instructions of the peoples have been moving towards the cities, but the ties have not been loosened, and the territorial extension of these peoples exceeds the borders of Libya.
-The Libyan territory is made up of 90% desert, which has led to the persistence of tribal power.
+The Libyan territory is composed of 90% desert, which has led to the persistence of tribal power.
 The native peoples have fought, and continue to fight, for territorial control and harmony of their territories, which is achieved through traditional alliances renegotiated from time to time between the three main regions of the country: Tripolitania, Cyrenaica and Fezan.

 Tuareg tropism